AzureCosmosDB/partner-training-content/Student/Challenge-01.md

   - How did indexing changes affect performance and cost?
   - What anti-patterns did you observe (hot partitions, expensive cross-partition queries)?
   - What denormalization or data embedding strategies would you recommend?

+## Success Criteria

+To complete this challenge successfully, you should:

+- Successfully create and test all three container designs with different partition keys, documenting RU consumption and latency differences
+- Modify indexing policies and measure their impact on query performance and cost
+- Execute and document at least one example of each query pattern type (point read, range query, cross-partition query, and aggregation)
+- Provide a comprehensive analysis comparing partition key strategies, explaining which approach works best for different query patterns
+- Identify performance anti-patterns and recommend denormalization or data embedding strategies based on your experimental results

 ## Learning Resources